tudor-rusu/sym34-address-book/README.md

 Symfony 3.4. - Address Book
 ========================

+This project is about developing an address book in which you can add, edit and delete entries.
+The project should also have an overview of all contacts.

+**Project Requirements**
+The address book should contain the following data:
+* Firstname
+* Lastname
+* Street and number
+* Zip
+* City
+* Country
+* Phonenumber
+* Birthday
+* Email address
+* Picture (optional)

+The project must use the following techniques:
+* Symfony 3.4
+* Doctrine with SQLite
+* Twig
+* PHP 7.2

 **WARNING**: This distribution does not support Symfony 4.
 See the [Installing & Setting up the Symfony Framework][15] page to find a replacement that fits you best.